Home Linux Tips & Tricks Suggest Installation Of Packages When Running An Unavailable Command

 By sk

-Let us say you want to run a command named "leafpad", which is not available in your Linux system.
+For instance, let us say you want to run a command named "leafpad", which is not available in your Linux system.
 You are not sure which packages provides this command.
 This is where "command-not-found" utility comes in help.

-It will automatically search the official repositories, when entering an unrecognized or unavailable command.
+The command-not-found utility will automatically search the official repositories, when entering an unrecognized or unavailable command.
 It uses a cache of existing programs and their associated packages to help users in their day-to-day command line work.

-Install command-not-found utility in Linux
+Install command-not-found Utility in Linux

-command-not-found utility is available in AUR.
+The 'command-not-found' utility is available in AUR.
 So, you can install it using AUR helpers such as Paru or Yay.

 $ paru -S command-not-found